kiedtl/website/src/content/blog/toolbox.md

 ### Programming languages
 - `C`: yep, raw C is the still the best language on earth, contrary to the opinion of some jAvAsCrIpT heretics.
 - `Rust`: best described as a modern version of C++ obsessed with memory safety.
+Great when you're building something that needs to be robust.
 - `V`: I still don't have much experience with it yet, but when it matures, this is definitely one language I'm going to master.
 - `PowerShell`: not quite a shell - more of an interpreted language often mistaken for a shell.

 ### fonts
 - `ttyp0`: a better version of `misc-fixed`.
+- [`cozette`](https://github.com/slavfox/Cozette): a comfy font derived from Dina and proggy heavily influenced by creep.